1. Home

 05.

-How To Get Battery Storage Tax Credits
+How to Get Battery Storage Tax Credits

-What is the Residential Clean Energy Credit?
+What Is the Residential Clean Energy Credit?

-How Does The Residential Clean Energy Credit Work?
+How does the Residential Clean Energy Credit work?

-Any credits earned can then reduce the total amount you owe on your annual federal tax return.
+Any credits earned reduce the total amount you owe on your annual federal tax return.
 If your credit is higher than your total tax liability for the year you installed solar, you can potentially roll the difference to subsequent years.

 To apply, use Tax Form 5695 to calculate your credits, and then add that number to Form 1040 while filing your taxes.

-What are the Basics of Solar Battery Storage?
+What Are the Basics of Solar Battery Storage?

 Solar batteries are rechargeable batteries that store the excess energy produced by your solar PV system.
 The process follows five basic steps: